TheOfficialPeter/ESP32-Really-Basic-Control-Panel/README.md

 ### Quick notice

 I tend to update my README's more than anything else on github so you'll know when something's wrong/broken or when I stopped working on projects.
-This project's current status has changed to: Working on this again real soon ;)
+This project's current status has changed to: Don't have time to work on this :'[

 ## PC UI
 ![Android Large - 3](https://user-images.githubusercontent.com/57006688/210266832-9d3dc488-dedd-4212-ba28-b145e3a4e6ea.png)